 Hospice Dementia FAST Scale

-FAST is short for Functional Assessment Staging.
-Dr. Barry Reisberg created the Global Deterioration Scale (GDS) to determine how advanced a dementia patient’s disease is.
+Dr. Barry Reisberg created the Global Deterioration Scale (GDS), a broad overview scale, to determine how advanced a dementia patient’s disease is.
+The FAST scale further defines the patient’s level of decline.

-The scale excludes secondary conditions and co-morbid conditions that can often develop in Alzheimer’s patients.
+The scales exclude secondary conditions and co-morbid conditions that can often develop in Alzheimer’s patients.
 These could include conditions such as aspiration pneumonia, chronic obstructive pulmonary disease or COPD, coronary heart disease or CHD, congenital heart disease, and even cancer.

 Dementia patients in this first stage are seemingly fine.
 They go about their lives as normal and can care for themselves and others as they have been able to do for most of their lives.
 They don’t struggle in any part of their everyday lives either.